shino51/mousehoverTranslator/README.md

 ## settings.html, settings.js, settings.css
 Those files are used to setup the extension and uses jquery and bootstrap to make it look nice.
-The configured settings is keps in chrome storage and retrieved by the main module during translation.
+The configured settings are kept in Chrome storage and retrieved by the main module during translation.

 ## main.js